 The Tender should be advertising via an electronic tendering portal.
-Please contact the Procurement Manager for guidance on using the College's E-Procurement Portal.
-Please note that the use of E-Procurement systems to conduct procurement processes mandatory.
+Please contact the Procurement Director of Finance for guidance on using the College's E-Procurement Portal.
+Please note that the use of E-Procurement systems to conduct procurement processes is mandatory.